LisaHJung/OTel-for-Beginners-JS/README.md

 ```
 This reloads the Collector with the updated processor configuration.

+### Step 3: Generate traces
-**Refresh the Roll the Dice app page multiple times to send traces to the newly configured OpenTelemetry Collector.**
+Refresh the Roll the Dice app page multiple times at `http://localhost:8080/rolldice` to send traces to the newly configured OpenTelemetry Collector.
 ![Roll the dice mov](https://github.com/user-attachments/assets/32f80dc2-93b0-4578-91db-17b316a79760)

+### Step 4: Verify traces (Collector logs and Jaeger UI)

-**Check the Collector logs to verify that traces are flowing through the Collector.**
+Check the Collector logs to verify that traces are flowing through the Collector.
 <img width="890" height="997" alt="image" src="https://github.com/user-attachments/assets/a8c0a4d1-9244-40da-8b8c-1f508547e9cb" />

-**Open the Jaeger UI and take a look at the new traces coming in.**
+Open the Jaeger UI at `http://localhost:16686` and take a look at the new traces coming in.
 <img width="2542" height="1267" alt="image" src="https://github.com/user-attachments/assets/7f4a5cb5-f59f-4d77-b640-7cf0a8e7eb1a" />

 Now that we’ve confirmed the newly transformed traces are flowing through the Collector, let’s examine the updated configuration to understand how trace data is processed before export.